peterda84/peterda84.github.io/_portfolio/server-hardening.md

 +----[SHA256]-----+
 ```

 Copy the public key to the `.ssh` folder in the server.
+Here we use `scp` to copy.

 ```
 C:\Users\david\.ssh>scp id_rsa.pub peterda@192.168.88.100:/home/peterda/.ssh